zetabase/zbpy/README.md

-# zbpy: officially supported Zetabase client for Python
+# zbpy: official Zetabase client for Python

 The `zbpy` package provides a pure-Python Zetabase client and reference implementation of the Zetabase protocol, along with integrations for commonly used Python tools like Numpy/Pandas.